 Autism is a lifelong disability which affects the social and communication centre of the brain.
 Autism affects the way an individual relates to people, situations and the immediate environment.
 Many individuals with Autism have difficulty processing everyday sensory information like sight, smells, touch, tastes and sounds.

-The three main areas of difficulty which all people with autism share are:
+The two main areas of difficulty which all people with autism share are:

 - Social Communication and reciprocal Social Interactions